 Many other moral troubles of our day also bespeak a Gnostic, anti-incarnational tendency.
 For example the exultation of intention over actual behavior.
 Never mind what a person actually does.
 The only morally significant matter is what they intend, that they mean well.

 Yet another tendency is the word-smithing of our day.
 It’s not abortion, it’s choice.
 It is not contraception, it is reproductive choice.
 I’m not religious, but I’m spiritual.
-They’re not fornicating, they’re cohabiting, etc. The more vague, vapid and non-descriptive the word the better.
+They’re not fornicating, they’re cohabiting, it’s not an act of sodomy it is “gay” etc. The more vague, vapid and non-descriptive the word the better.
 Abstractions and generalities replace clearer and reality based descriptions.

 Here then is a brief tour of the Gnosticism of our times.
 We can see why St. John and the Holy Spirit were so passionate to warn against any false teachers who denied the incarnation, call them not only false teachers, but “antichrist.”
 We live on the ever darker side of the Cartesian divide, living in our minds, denying that creation or our bodies are revelation or have anything to say to us.

 Of course this is antichrist, it is a slap in the face of God who made all things and established the created by his Word, the Logos.
 And since all things were made through Christ, the Logos, then all creation has a “logike” (a logic) that is clearly perceived in what God has made.
 To go on denying this is “illogical” is “anti-logical” is contrary to the Logos, the Word through whom God created and sustains all things.
 Contrary to the Logos is just another way of saying, “antichrist.”

 (One paradox to all this is the flourishing o the material (physical) sciences in our times.
 I have written more on this paradox here: Cartesian Anxiety)